kerondwarf55/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus your attention on one task at a time and give it your full attention.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will improve and you will be able to complete projects more effectively.

+# 2024-02-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, concise, and easily understandable code.
+Avoid unnecessary complexity; it often leads to bugs, maintenance nightmares, and hinders collaboration.
+Always aim to balance efficiency with readability, keeping in mind that the code you write today might be read, modified, or debugged by someone else tomorrow."

+"Also remember, 'Premature optimization is the root of all evil' – Donald Knuth.
+Focus on making your code correct first, then optimize only where and when necessary, based on real-world performance measurements."